Skip to main content

 How insurers underwrite farmer applications

-Farming is treated as a high-risk occupation across the panel, with the specific commodity, the proprietor-versus-employee distinction, and the proportion of hands-on manual work driving most of the underwriting outcome.
-Insurers commonly recognise farmer/grazier proprietors as a separate occupation category to permanent farm labourers and seasonal farm workers, and the two are rated quite differently.
-Within proprietor categories, livestock farming (beef cattle, dairy, sheep, grazier, poultry, pig) is commonly grouped together, while broadacre cropping (grain, wheat, sugarcane, cotton), horticulture (fruit, vegetables, orchards), and viticulture (grape grower, vineyard, winery) attract their own placement rules.
-Income protection is where the heaviest restrictions appear: several panel insurers explicitly cap the maximum monthly benefit for farmers as a class, separate from the underlying occupation rating, and benefit periods to age 65 are not always available without full financial evidence.
-Chemical exposure (pesticides, herbicides, fertilisers), heavy machinery operation, livestock handling, and remote-area medical access are routinely asked about during application.
-Sun exposure and skin-cancer surveillance are a common health-disclosure conversation for outdoor agricultural roles.
-Farm income often includes a mix of seasonal cash flow, off-farm income, livestock sales, and crop revenue across multiple years, how that is treated as 'insurable income' varies between insurers.
+Farming is treated as a high-risk occupation across our panel, with the type of farming, whether you own the farm or work on it, and how hands-on you are driving most of the outcome.
+Insurers commonly treat farm owners and graziers as a separate category to farm labourers and seasonal workers, and rate the two quite differently.
+Among owners, livestock farming (beef, dairy, sheep, poultry, pigs) is often grouped together, while broadacre cropping (grain, wheat, sugarcane, cotton), horticulture (fruit, vegetables, orchards), and viticulture (grapes and wineries) have their own rules.
+Income protection is where the heaviest limits appear: several insurers cap the maximum monthly benefit for farmers as a group, separate from the underlying occupation rating, and benefit periods that run to retirement age are not always available without full financial evidence.
+Chemical exposure, heavy machinery, livestock handling, and remote medical access are routinely asked about, and sun exposure and skin-cancer checks are a common health-disclosure topic for outdoor roles.
+Farm income is often a mix of seasonal cash flow, off-farm income, livestock sales, and crop revenue across several years, and how that counts as 'insurable income' varies between insurers, so it is worth discussing at quote time.

 How the 9-insurer panel treats farmers